Liberty, Missouri

-Liberty is a city in and the county seat of Clay County, Missouri, United States and is a suburb of Kansas City, located in the Kansas City Metropolitan Area.
-As of the 2020 United States Census the population was 30,167.
-Liberty is home to William Jewell College.
+Liberty is a city in and the county seat of Clay County, Missouri, United States and is a suburb of Kansas City, located in the Kansas City Metro Area.
+As of the 2020 United States census the population was 30,167.
+Liberty is home to William Jewell College and the historic Liberty Jail.

 History

 Liberty was settled in 1822, and shortly later became the county seat of Clay County.
 The city was named for the American concept of liberty.